-The Pool accounts for its holdings in unlisted open-ended investment funds ("Underlying Funds") and Exchange Traded Funds ("ETFs") at FVTPL.
+The Pool accounts for its holdings in unlisted open-ended investment funds, private funds ("Underlying Funds") and Exchange-Traded Funds ("ETFs"), if any, at FVTPL.
+For private funds, the Manager will rely on the valuations provided by the managers of the private funds, which represents the Pool's proportionate share of the net assets of these private funds.
 The Pool's investment in Underlying Funds and ETFs, if any, is presented in the Schedule of Investments at fair value which represents the Pool's maximum exposure on these investments.